 I have been using this program with groups of students over the course of this year, and I have been impressed by both the amount of content provided (allowing students to build skills over many exposures) and students’ positive response to the material across a range of age levels.
 The engaging interface has really grabbed students’ attention, and I continually hear as my groups begin, “Are we going to do Social Detective today?”
 The pace of the program is arranged perfectly so that 3 or 4 video clips and accompanying discussion questions can be tackled in one session, followed by a brief interactive arcade-style game, and still allow for another activity in the course of your 30-minute session (the program saves student groups’ progress within the levels so that you need not repeat video clips).
 The structure of the program also allows plenty of room for clinical scaffolding; this is not an activity that students are meant to complete independently.
 Rather, they will need your assistance as a clinician to focus on key details within each scene and verbalize what has occurred (and what might occur next) thought their “Social Detective” lens.

 One key tool that can be applied to analyze each video scene is, of course, Story Grammar Marker!
 Each scene presents kid characters (though they vary in age and, notably, so do the expected behaviors for different age levels) who are in different settings and experience a kickoff!
 As the program progresses, you move from deciding if the portrayed reaction was expected or unexpected for the situation, to making smart guesses about reactions, plans, and the feelings of the characters.
 I find each video clip to be an excellent place to employ the Universal Magnet Set to teach and reinforce use of the narrative icons toward the analysis of each scene, like so:

-A demo of the program can be viewed here (Flash-based, so not iPad-friendly).
-I hope you will check out this great program!
+A demo of this program can be viewed here (Flash-based, so not iPad friendly). ---NOT AVAILABLE CURRENTLY --- I hope you'll check out this great product.